Press service tel: +46 858 519 00, firstname.lastname@example.org

 Press service tel: +46 858 519 00, email@example.com

-Christian Køhler-Johansen, Work Environment Manager at Building Denmark, is a well-known face among the employees of NCC’s projects in Denmark.
+Christian Køhler-Johansen, Health and Safety Manager at Building Denmark, is a well-known face among the employees of NCC’s projects in Denmark.
 Here, he describes his work and how NCC’s digital OHS reporting system and visits to projects go hand in hand in efforts to strengthen the work environment at all of NCC’s worksites.

 Demand for staffing services in the projects has fallen in recent years.
 More and more the projects are using subcontractors.
 On the back of this development, NCC’s staffing company Safida Montage will be phased out.
 It has approximately 30 employees.

 My name is Joel Ahlqvist and I'm project manager for the Häggvik interchange.
 I previously attended one of the programs at the Project Management Academy, which was established a few years ago in order, as they describe it, to develop our ability to lead and run projects more successfully.
 And today I'm working as project manager for one of NCC's major civil engineering projects.

 At the beginning of the year, NCC will start the construction of three apartment buildings for Espoon Asunnot and Asuntosäätiö in Karakallio, Espoo, which will apply for the Swan Ecolabel.
 The total value of the contracts is around 20 MEUR.

 NCC has received planning permission and can now begin the complex large-scale construction of Papirøen together with the development company CØ P/S. The order was first communicated in 2019 and the project is expected to be completed in 2024.

 NCC and RISE (Research Institutes of Sweden) have commenced collaboration to test the renewable raw material lignin as a binding agent in asphalt.
 The project is part of NCC’s efforts to reduce emissions of greenhouse gases and dependence on fossil products.